michaelj-github/purdue_shopping_002/README.md

 - Deleting a category deletes all products in that category.
 - Shopper can only access the shopper menu.
 - Only a logged in admin can access the admin menu

+## Setup and execution
+### Setup - the app is in three modules
+- menu.py
+- user.py
+- product.py
+### Execution
+ - Execute menu.py from a terminal